bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    the sparse option is not specified in the FileSet.
 There is currently no way to get an estimate of the real file size that would be found should the sparse option be enabled.

 exit
-   :index:`[TAG=Console->Command->exit] <triple: Console; Command; exit>` This command terminates the console program.
+   :index:`[TAG=Console->Command->exit] <single: Console; Command; exit>` This command terminates the console program.

 export
-   :index:`[TAG=Console->Command->export] <triple: Console; Command; export>` The export command is used to export tapes from an autochanger.
+   :index:`[TAG=Console->Command->export] <single: Console; Command; export>` The export command is used to export tapes from an autochanger.
 Most Automatic Tapechangers offer special slots for importing new tape cartridges or exporting written tape cartridges.
 This can happen without having to set the device offline.

    The full form of this command is: